Kishiwada Tokushukai Hospital > Gastroenterology > ERCP — Bile Duct & Pancreatic Duct

 Endoscopic evaluation and treatment when indicated

-ERCP (Endoscopic Retrograde Cholangiopancreatography) is used to evaluate
+ERCP (Endoscopic Retrograde Cholangiopancreatography) is a diagnostic and therapeutic endoscopic procedure

-It combines endoscopic access with imaging to assess ductal abnormalities
+It combines endoscopic access with contrast imaging to assess ductal abnormalities

 ERCP is performed by advancing an endoscope through the mouth to the duodenum,